aws/aws-cli/awscli/topics/config-vars.rst

 The valid values of the ``cli_timestamp_format`` configuration varaible are:

 * none - Display the timestamp exactly as received from the HTTP response.
-* iso8601 - Reformat timestamp using iso8601.
+* iso8601 - Reformat timestamp using iso8601 and your local timezone.

 When you specify a profile, either using ``--profile profile-name`` or by setting a value for the ``AWS_DEFAULT_PROFILE`` environment variable, profile